AzuredBlue/mpv-anilist-updater/README.md

 KEEP IN MIND, it all depends on how the file is named.
 Guessit, unfortunately, cannot do magic.
 If the file does not have the anime name, make sure the folder containing that anime does have the name.

-This should work on most torrented anime formats, including those that use absolute formatting:

-`[SubsPlease] Boku no Hero Academia - 152 (1080p) [AAC292E7].mkv` will be detected as S7 E14 and updated accordingly.

-`E12 - Welcome [F1119374].mkv` will work if the folder that it is in has `86` in the name.
-If it has `86 Part 2` then it should be `Episode 1`

 This is a personal project, not sure how efficient it is.

 ## Requirements